twallet/habitus/docs/LIFECYCLE.md

 - Only one `Upcoming` reminder exists per tracking at any time
 - `Upcoming` → `Pending` transition happens automatically when `scheduled_time` passes
-- When a reminder is answered, a new `Upcoming` reminder is automatically created
+- When a reminder is completed or dismissed, a new `Upcoming` reminder is automatically created
 - Only `Pending` reminders can be snoozed (not `Answered` reminders)
+- The value field defaults to `"Dismissed"` when reminders are created

 ### Available Actions by Status

 **Pending Reminders:**

+- Complete the reminder (changes status to `Answered`, sets value to `Completed`, creates new upcoming reminder)
-- Answer the reminder (changes status to `Answered`)
+- Dismiss the reminder (changes status to `Answered`, sets value to `Dismissed`, creates new upcoming reminder)
 - Snooze the reminder (changes status to `Upcoming` with new time)
-- Skip the reminder (removes reminder and creates next one)

 **Upcoming Reminders:**